Section Menu

 Office of International Programs

-United Kingdom: CAPA London Internship Semester Program
+United Kingdom: CEA CAPA London Internship Semester Program

-Students on CAPA London will live, study and intern in one of the world’s most exciting and cosmopolitan capitals.
+Students on CEA CAPA London will live, study and intern in one of the world’s most exciting and cosmopolitan capitals.

 Experience London

-Students on CAPA London will live, study and intern in one of the world’s most exciting and cosmopolitan capitals.
+Students on CEA CAPA London will live, study and intern in one of the world’s most exciting and cosmopolitan capitals.

 London Internship or Service Learning + Courses